 King Saul’s second sin

 King Saul’s second sin is also related to the war with the Philistines and his desire to defeat Israel’s enemies.
 In essence, these were God’s words to him about his service.
 “He shall deliver my people out of the hand of the Philistines” (I Kings 9:16).
-Such was the intention behind Saul’s prohibition on the people, that no one should eat.
+The intention behind Saul’s prohibition on the people was that no one should eat.
 Until the Philistines were defeated (I Kings 14:24).
-Jonathan did not know of it, he still had to be punished for breaking it.
+Jonathan did not know of it; he still had to be punished for breaking it.
 Saul’s decision, though extremely well-intentioned, was to fight against Israel’s enemies.
 Ultimately leads to the people’s fall into sin: the people ate meat with blood in it (I Kings 14:32).
 Something forbade since the time of the noetic covenant (Acts 9:4).

 When did King Saul die?

 Saul died in 1010 before Christ in the Valley of Jezreel, Israel.
 Saul no longer has the strength to turn to God.
-He asks for forgiveness, but his plea is devoid of remorse, of regret.
+He asks for forgiveness, but his plea is devoid of remorse or regret.
 St. Gregory the Great observes that Saul has lost the humility that characterized him.
-In the beginning and has become full of himself and proud.
+At the beginning and has become full of himself and proud.

 Up to this point, Saul has had no regard for himself or his self-interest.
-The biblical text seems to show that the divine interest almost always took precedence.
+The biblical text shows that divine interest almost always took precedence.
 By comparison, it can be said that King Saul erred in wanting to serve God.
 While King David sinned by following only his interests.

-Saul started to believe that HE is God’s unique tool; that he is the chosen one.
+Saul started to believe that HE is God’s unique tool, that he is the chosen one.
 Him and no other.
 In wanting to fulfill God’s word, King Saul loses his connection with the Lord.
-Humility is replaced by pride, obedience by self-righteousness, love by hatred.
-So his covetousness, devoid of humility, obedience, and love, though directed towards God, ultimately leads him to sin.
+Humility is replaced by pride, obedience by self-righteousness, and love by hatred.
+So his covetousness, devoid of humility, compliance, and love, though directed towards God, ultimately leads him to sin.

 If you enjoyed our article, please check out our Bible Trivia section for a Quiz about Saul’s life.
 Thank you!
 Have a good day!
-Also, I recommend you to check our articles about King David and Solomon, which are related to thinking king, King David and Solomon, which are associated with this.
+Also, I recommend you check our articles about King David and Solomon, which are related to thinking king, King David and Solomon, which are associated with this.